zeeman-effect/maiar-ai/website/docs/03-memory-providers/01-overview.md

 ---
 title: Memory Providers
-description: Learn how to use memory providers in Maiar
+description: Learn how to use memory providers in MAIAR
 sidebar_position: 1
 ---

-# Memory in Maiar
+# Memory in MAIAR

 Maiar's memory system provides a flexible way to store and retrieve conversation history, contexts, and metadata.
 We've implemented some simple database providers (SQLite, filesystem) to handle standard operations, but the real power lies in how easy it is to add your own storage solutions.